rishikathakur01/CODEVEDX/Student Management System/README.md

-Student Management System
+# Student Management System

 Student Management System focuses on managing student records such as adding, updating, deleting, and viewing details using Python.

-Features
+## Features

-Well-Structured: The program uses functions and classes to organize operations like add, update, delete, and search.
+* **Well-Structured:** The program uses functions and classes to organize operations like add, update, delete, and search.

-Accurate and Reliable: Proper input validation and exception handling are implemented to prevent runtime errors.
+* **Accurate and Reliable:** Proper input validation and exception handling are implemented to prevent runtime errors.

-Feature-Focused: The system supports CRUD operations (Create, Read, Update, Delete) and file/database storage.
+* **Feature-Focused:** The system supports CRUD operations (Create, Read, Update, Delete) and file/database storage.

-Clearly Reported: Output is displayed in a clean and readable tabular format.
+* **Clearly Reported:** Output is displayed in a clean and readable tabular format.

-Reproducible: Code is modular and documented for future improvements.
+* **Reproducible:** Code is modular and documented for future improvements.

-Technologies Used
+## Technologies Used

-Python 3.x
+* Python 3.x

-JSON (for file/database storage)
+* JSON

-Installation & Setup
+## Installation & Setup (Reproducible)

-1. Prerequisites
+### 1. Prerequisites
-Ensure Python is installed on your system.
+* Ensure Python is installed on your system.

-2. Setup Instructions
+### 2. Setup Instructions
-Clone the repository or download the source code.
+1. Clone the repository or download the source code.

-Navigate to the project directory in your terminal.
+2. Navigate to the project directory in your terminal.

-Run the application using: python app.py
+3. Run the application using: `python app.py`